mongodb/docs/archive/meta.build-system.rst

 (*Where public equals, anyone outside of the docs team, including 10gen engineers, other staff, and the community.*)

-The "main" repository on github will have a master branch that tracks the "hyperalpha" branch.
+The "main" repository on GitHub will have a master branch that tracks the "hyperalpha" branch.
 This is rebuilt regularly and is easily accessible on the web but is excluded from ``robots.txt`` and has no-follow links to avoid defusing the search results.
-Contributions come in the form of edits directly on github, or pull requests.
+Contributions come in the form of edits directly on GitHub, or pull requests.

 Then, with editing and review, changes from hyperalpha are batched and reviewed and merged into the "current" branch.
 The next section covers